Onheiron/VitoCrypt/README.md

       - You lend them your phone to use with their SIM (f.e. your doughter phone breaks, you lend her yours and put your SIM in that old Motorola you got).
       - Common user gets hold of your SD card but not your phone (f.e. you leave your SD card on the office table / you lend your SD card to a friend so he can listen to some music on it [but not see your protected pictures])

- - **Obsuration Level** : This level is just like level one, but requires a password for correct decryption (the password hash will be chained to the SIM's IMSI hash in the XORing process).
+ - **Obscuration Level** : This level is just like level one, but requires a password for correct decryption (the password hash will be chained to the SIM's IMSI hash in the XORing process).
 This is intended to be a fast password encryption to prevent common users to see your files when :
       - You lend them your phone with your SIM inside of it (f.e. your doughter doesn't have a phone, you lend her yours with the SIM inside so she can call home when she's at the bus stop)
       - Common user gets hold of your phone (f.e. you leave your phone on the office desk / someone steals or finds your phone)